What Is a Growth Plate Injury? What Do Our Baseball Training Programs Do To Fix Them?

 What To Do While Healing

 But when it comes to growth plate injuries, tissue reorganization is not the primary goal.
-Protecting the growth plate and preventing the injury from progressing to a more serious situations is the order at hand.
-In that regard, the growth plate injury is one of the few throwing disorders for which I would indeed prescribe rest.
+Protecting the growth plate and preventing the injury from progressing to a more serious situation is the order at hand.
+In that regard, the growth plate injury is one of the few throwing disorders for which I would indeed prescribe total rest.
 An acceptable amount of rest could range from 2-8 weeks depending on the nature and severity of the injury.
 By “rest”, we mean avoidance of throwing, not complete cessation of all training activities.

 When working with injured players in our baseball training camps, one of our mantras is, “Never let what you can’t do keep you from doing what you can.”
 While the athlete is waiting for his growth plate aggravation to subside, he should work to eliminate any possible constraints in stability and/or mobility that might be contributing to the problem.
 He may also be able to work on improving lower half power and efficiency – traits that will help him attenuate stress on the arm once he’s read to resume throwing.
 During this time, the young athlete can also learn a quality warm-up and recovery process that will serve him well when he eventually resumes throwing activities.